lefthandwriter/StarDataDoc/doc.md

-# Getting Started with StarData with Python
+# Getting Started with StarData in Python
 This note might be helpful if you're wanting to make use of the StarData dumped_replays data using Python.